Annual Costs of Medicare B:

 The standard Part B premium amount is $134 (or higher depending on your income).
 However, some people who get Social Security benefits will pay less than this amount ($130 on average).

-Your monthly out of pocket costs: For most people this amount is zero.
-You most likely won’t have to pay this monthly fee out of pocket.
-For most people your Medicare B gets paid out of your Social Security.
-That means that you won’t see a bill but you will have it deducted from your Social Security.
-95% of people pay between $130-$134/mo. (again deducted from your Social Security).
-If you have a higher income then you pay more.
+Your monthly out-of-pocket costs: For most people this amount is zero.
+You most likely won’t have to pay this monthly fee out-of-pocket.
+For most people your Medicare B is paid out of Social Security.
+This means that while you won’t see a bill, you will have it deducted from your Social Security.
+95% of people pay between $130-$134/mo. (again, deducted from Social Security.)
+If you have a higher income, you pay more.

 What you pay when you have to go to the hospital before insurance kicks in.

 $183 per year.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services, (including most doctor services while you're a hospital inpatient) outpatient therapy, and durable medical equipment (dme).

 The standard Part B premium amount in 2018 will be $134 (or higher depending on your income).
 However, some people who get Social Security benefits pay less than this amount ($130 on average).
 You'll pay the standard premium amount (or higher) if:

 You enroll in Part B for the first time in 2018.